 All parents of newborns have seen it.
 One minute your baby is sleeping blissfully and you're convinced she'll be down for hours.
 Then all of a sudden, her arms jerk, she wakes herself up, and you're back at square one trying to get her down to sleep again.
 This is what's called the Moro (startle) Reflex.
-It's a protective automatic reflex that all babies are born with.
-So it's completely normal!
+It's a protective automatic reflex that all babies are born with, and it's completely normal!

 So what is the Moro reflex exactly?
 The Moro Reflex, or you might hear someone refer to it as the startle reflex, is an involuntary response experienced by newborn babies.
-It's a normal occurrence parents will notice their babies doing from birth until 4 months or so.
+It's a normal occurrence that parents will notice their babies doing from birth until 4 months or so.
 This reflex is often a response to an outside factor, but can also be triggered when a baby feels a free-falling type sensation.
 You'll know your baby is experiencing the Moro reflex if you see them suddenly flail out their arms or arch their back.
 They may also let out a gasp, cry out, or breathe in a sharp inhale.

 The Reasons Babies Experience the Moro Reflex